welbym/MusicPlayer/README.md

 # MusicPlayer
 Music Player project for CS 125

-Plays local music files and can connect with computer to sync up music files
+Plays local music files with fragments for Songs, Albums, and Artists.
+Includes simple user interface like a Play/Pause button and a Stop button.

+Written in Java using AndroidStudio.